List of Star Wars species (P–T): Shistavanen

-Colloquially nicknamed "wolfmen", the Shistavanen are a lupine race native to Uvena Prime, one of many habitable planets in the Uvena system.
+Colloquially nicknamed "wolfmen", the Shistavanen are a werewolf-like alien race native to Uvena Prime, one of many habitable planets in the Uvena system.
 Their bodies are covered in dark hair and they have intimidating, glowing red eyes and sharp fangs.
 They have very well developed senses, making them extremely good hunters.
 Like the Wookiees, the Shistavanen are naturally well-suited to work as scouts, but unlike the Wookiees, are more commonly employed by the Empire.
 Shistavanen are a very xenophobic race who do not like outsiders interfering with their business.
 Most Shistavanen are aggressive to other races but some are less xenophobic and more sociable, although they are a minority.
 The race has not been much developed even in the Expanded Universe, an exception being Rogue Squadron's Riv Shiel, but one is visible in the Mos Eisley cantina in A New Hope.
 This one, Lak Sivrak, was also at one stage a member of the Rebel Alliance, eventually dying when his X-Wing crash landed on the Forest Moon of Endor.
 His story is told in "Tales From the Mos Eisley Cantina" as "One Last Night in the Mos Eisley Cantina", co-authored by Judith and Garfield Reeves-Stevens.
 Jedi Master Voolvif Monn is an example of this species.